Benjamin N. Cardozo High School: History

 Benjamin N. Cardozo High School opened in 1967 on the former site of Oakland Golf Club.
 The building was designed by the firm of Eggers & Higgins.
 It was built for $7.571 million, and it was designed for a capacity of 3,213 students.
 In 1968, the Queens Chamber of Commerce gave Cardozo High School an award for excellence in design and civic value.

 In March 1970, the Black Students Union gave Principal Benjamin Michaelson a list of ten requests.
 The students wanted Black History and Art to be added to the curriculum, they wanted several racist teachers to be fired, and they wanted to have more input on which classes they took.
 They also wanted more teachers who were black, as there was only one at that time.
-The following month, the students had a sit in.
+The following month, the students held a sit in.
 A week later, twelve members of the Black Students Union met with Michaelson about the list.
 When Michaelson tried to postpone the discussion to another time, the students would not allow Michaelson to leave the office and prevented others to enter the room.
 The principal's assistant called the police, and four students were arrested.

-In March 1992, then-presidential candidate Bill Clinton met with Cardozo students and answered their questions.
+In March 1992, then-presidential candidate Bill Clinton met with Cardozo students to answer questions.
 He returned in January 1998 and helped paint classrooms in Cardozo, along with many volunteers from Americorps.

 Students of the school took to the athletic field in October 2013 to fight cuts to AP science and math classes.